Understanding the Borrower Defense to Repayment Student Loan Forgiveness Program

 Application.
 If you believe you are eligible for the borrower defense to repayment program, you may initiate the application process online through the U.S. Department of Education’s application page.
 In addition to your personal details, the application will ask for information about your school, degree program, and loans, as well as the basis of your claim or allegation against the school.
 Here, it might be helpful to include supporting documentation of the allegation.

 Review.
 During the application review process, you can continue to make loan repayments, or you may submit a request in coordination with your loan servicer to place your loan in forbearance during the application review process.
 Once you receive notice your loan is in forbearance, the requirement to make payments on your student loan will be suspended while your application is under review.
-For loans in collections, the collections process will be suspended during the review.
+For student debt in collections, the collections process will be suspended during the review.
 Be aware that interest will continue to accrue during the review period.

 After the review is completed, your borrower defense application will either be approved or be denied.